A Genealogical History of Thomas F. Mosby

 6. Thomas F. Mosby, The Scoundrel (1837-1878) married Sally Davenport (1841-?) started his career of crime in Nashville, TN and later fled to Gainesville, TX where he committed murder.
 Finally, he disappeared.

-7. John Edward Mosby (1870-1913) married Alice Clifford (1867-1914)
+7. John Edward Mosby (1870-1913) a cattleman and bootlegger in Oklahoma married Alice Clifford (1867-1914)

 8. Temple Houston Mosby (1899-1933) married Lois Emily Denny (1896-1996)